FoxWorn3365/Shopkeepers/README.md

 ### How to see a Shopkeeper's inventory
 There are two ways:
-- Use the command `/sk info <SHOP NAME>` and then click on the chest at the center of the GUI
+- Use the command `/sk info <SHOP NAME>` and then click on the chest!
-- Click on the Shopkeeper (Villager) entity
+- Click on the Shopkeeper (Villager) entity and then click on the chest!

 ### I want to access to the Shopkeeper's trade page but if i click the entity i access the inventory!
 Easy: shift and click on the Shopkeeper

 ### How to despawn a Shopkeeper
 More easy: just hit it, it will die in only one hit!

+### I have [ClearLag](https://poggit.pmmp.io/p/ClearLag/2.1.0) and it removes the Shopkeepers entites!
+Edit the config of ClearLag changing to `false` [this option](https://github.com/tobiaskirchmaier/ClearLag/blob/03e2a03a5f8868216dfc89eb78f51523ff228d6b/resources/config.yml#L84C5-L84C24).

+### How can I change the skin of a Shopkeeper
+We actually support a Skin System, please read up.

+### OMG I CAN'T ACCESS TO THE INVENTORYM uyigqwieduwefibef
+If the Shopkeeper is an Admin Shop it does not have an inventory!

 ## Bug reporting
 Reporting bugs ~~to developers~~ to the developer😢 is very important to ensure the stability of the plugin, so in order to better track and manage all reports it is **incredibly necessary** that they are reported via [GitHub Issues](https://github.com/FoxWorn3365/Shopkeepers/issues).<br>